Five Treatments to Get Rid of Flat Warts

 Salicylic acid concentrations ranging from 10% to 20% have shown positive effects in the treatment of flat warts.
 In fact, it’s one of the first-line therapies for dealing with this cosmetic problem.
 However, it must be applied every day, for several weeks, for best results.

 Cryotherapy uses liquid nitrogen to freeze the wart.
 It’s one of the therapeutic options that stand out for its speed, although its application involves some discomfort.
 To remove the entire wart may require a treatment for 2 to 4 times every 1 to 3 weeks.

 Sometimes, it doesn’t give good results and forces the dermatologist to recommend other types of treatments.
 In addition, some patients experience pain and end up with scars.

 Continue reading: Birthmarks and Moles: Why Do They Appear?

 Cantharidin is a chemical compound obtained from the Spanish fly (Lytta vesicatoria).
 Applied topically, it has the ability to generate blisters without causing residual scarring.
 Because of this action, people often use it to make warts disappear.

 In most cases, the person doesn’t experience any pain when the product is applied.
 Once applied, the doctor will remove it within 3 to 8 hours and they’ll cover the wart with a bandage.
-Then, they’ll remove the bandage after 24 hours.
-The treatment has a 70% response rate after 2 applications.
+Then, they’ll remove it after 24 hours.
+The treatment has a 70 percent response rate after 2 applications.